ministryofjustice/prison-to-probation-update/README.md

 Each message is processed in up to 3 phases:

 * Validation - where the associated booking is inspected to see if the message should be processed
-* Initial processing - where an attempt to is made to synchronise data with probation is made
+* Initial processing - where an attempt to is made to synchronise data with probation
-* Retry processing - where further attempts are made of there was a failure during initial processing
+* Retry processing - where further attempts are made if there was a failure during initial processing

 #### Validation:  SQS subscriptions and DynamoDB

-A Topic subscription is made to the  `offender_events.topic` that is a topic for prison offender events.
-The subscriptions are defined in the [Cloud Platform terraform](https://github.com/ministryofjustice/cloud-platform-environments/blob/main/namespaces/live-1.cloud-platform.service.justice.gov.uk/offender-events-prod/resources/prison_to_probation_update-sub-queue.tf)
+A Topic subscription is made to the  `offender_events.topic` which is a topic for prison offender events.
+The subscriptions are defined in the [Cloud Platform terraform](https://github.com/ministryofjustice/cloud-platform-environments/blob/main/namespaces/live-1.cloud-platform.service.justice.gov.uk/offender-events-prod/resources/prison_to_probation_update-sub-queue.tf).

-The listener for the queue is defined in *PrisonerChangesListenerPusher*
+The listener for the queue is defined in *PrisonerChangesListenerPusher*.

 Once a message has been validated it will be added to the data store ready to be picked up for processing.
-This is a DynamoDB database that is again is defined in [Cloud Platform terraform](https://github.com/ministryofjustice/cloud-platform-environments/blob/main/namespaces/live-1.cloud-platform.service.justice.gov.uk/prison-to-probation-update-prod/resources/dynamodb.tf).
+This is a DynamoDB database that is again defined in [Cloud Platform terraform](https://github.com/ministryofjustice/cloud-platform-environments/blob/main/namespaces/live-1.cloud-platform.service.justice.gov.uk/prison-to-probation-update-prod/resources/dynamodb.tf).
 This, essentially, is a queue of messages ready to be processed.

-The scheduling of the message is processed by *MessageRetryService*
+The scheduling of the message is processed by *MessageRetryService*.

 #### Initial processing: Scheduler and DynamoDB

-The main processing loop is invoked by *SerialiseBookingScheduler* which is a Spring Scheduler that itself uses DynamoDB has a persistent store for locking - this ensures only a single pod is processing messages at a time.
+The main processing loop is invoked by *SerialiseBookingScheduler* which is a Spring Scheduler that itself uses DynamoDB as a persistent store for locking - this ensures only a single pod is processing messages at a time.

-Events are held back for a period of time (one hour in production), this is so multiple similar messages are processed for a record all in one go, there is not the drip feeding of small changes, e.g. each of the key sentence dates are all changed in one go.
+Events are held back for a period of time (one hour in production); this is so multiple similar messages are processed for a record all in one go, there is no drip feeding of small changes, e.g. each of the key sentence dates are all changed at once.

 Events are sorted and grouped so for each run of the processing events for a particular booking and are processed together rather than being processed by different pods simultaneously.
 This is done by the *MessageAggregator*.

 Successful processing of an event leads to the DynamoDB record being marked as processed by setting the *processedDate*.
 Unsuccessful processing can lead to different paths depending on the event being processed:
  * IMPRISONMENT_STATUS-CHANGED - will be retried for a period of time.
-Given this indicates a significant change to the prisoner's status, e.g. conviction, it may take some time before the associated Delius record has been created or is the correct state.
+Given this indicates a significant change to the prisoner's status, e.g. conviction, it may take some time before the associated Delius record has been created or is in the correct state.
 It will retry for around a month.
  * EXTERNAL_MOVEMENT_RECORD-INSERTED - only tried once and then discarded
  * BOOKING_NUMBER-CHANGED - only tried once and then discarded
  * SENTENCE_DATES-CHANGED - only tried once and then discarded
  * CONFIRMED_RELEASE_DATE-CHANGED - only tried once and then discarded

-However, if there is a *system* exception while processing any of these messages they will be retried, however business "exceptions", for instance the prisoner does not exist in Delius are not retried since they are not expected to succeed because of the passing of time.
+If there is a *system* exception while processing any of these messages they will be retried.
+However business "exceptions", for instance if the prisoner does not exist in Delius, are not retried since they are not expected to succeed because of the passing of time.

-#### IMPRISONMENT_STATUS-CHANGED is an event special
+#### IMPRISONMENT_STATUS-CHANGED is a special event

 The IMPRISONMENT_STATUS-CHANGED event is used as a trigger to indicate there has possibly been a new conviction that therefore means the NOMIS and Delius record should be synchronised.
 Once it has been established the prisoner has a current sentence the initial matching with the Delius record begins.
-This is a multi-satge process:
+This is a multi-stage process:
  * Search for the person in probation-offender-search
  * if successful check they have a matching sentence (*EVENT*) in Delius via *community-api*
  * if successful attempt to set the NOMS number in Delius via *community-api*
  * if successful (or already set) attempt to set the book number in Delius via *community-api*
  * if successful (or already set) attempt to set the prison location in Delius via *community-api*
  * if successful (or already set) attempt to set the key dates in Delius via *community-api*
- * if successful mark record as processed or rety again later
+ * if successful mark record as processed or retry again later

 #### Retry processing: CRON Scheduler